 The Apalachicola Christmas Celebration will light up the lovely historic town of Apalachicola from 4:00-8:00 p.m., the day after Thanksgiving.
 The streets will be lined with luminaries and filled with holiday spirit.
 Merchants will be open late and the sounds of carolers will echo through the streets filling the evening with the Christmas spirit.
 Santa will arrive on a shrimp boat at 4:00 p.m. at the City Dock on Water Street.
 Santa will hear children’s Christmas wishes and carolers will sing.
-The Orman House is trimmed in holiday finery and docents in period costumes lead visitors through the early history of the County.
+The Orman House is trimmed in holiday finery and open for tours.
 The Raney House is decorated in holiday greenery and open for tours.
 Join us for an old-fashioned Christmas celebration!

 Saturday from 1:00-3:30 pm the fun continues as Santa has a special day devoted to hearing wishes from his furry friends.
 There will be a pet costume contest at 3:00 and special treats for dogs.
 Bring your camera and make a donation to the Franklin County Humane Society and get your pet's photo taken with Santa.

 Plus, help our great local shops on “Small Business Saturday” November 29 from 11:00 AM - 6:00 PM (ET) Come shop our small local business in Apalachicola.
 From art to jewelry, food or antiques, you'll find the perfect gift for everyone on your list, minus the crowds and the hassle of going to the mall.

 Help our great local shops on “Small Business Saturday” November 29, from 11:00 AM - 6:00 PM (ET) From art to jewelry, food or antiques, you'll find the perfect gift for everyone on your list, minus the crowds and the hassle of going to the mall.